wcodingforever/gittest/README.txt

-This is just a test git repository for fun.
+This is a test git repository for fun.